ovh/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/zimbra_mail_apps/guide.en-ie.md

 ---
-title: "Configuring a Zimbra email address on an email client"
+title: "How to configure a Zimbra email address on an email client"
 excerpt: "Find out how to configure your email software to view emails from your Zimbra account"
 updated: 2024-10-10
 ---